 We’ve all been on the highway at some point dealing with a driver that is driving steady by jerks.
 The one that speeds by you, only to then slow down in front of you, so you pass them and the cycle repeats.
 Driving this way is not only annoying, but it’s a big waste of gas.

 Speeding up and slowing down plays havoc with your gas use, but you can prevent that by setting your cruise control.
 For me it doesn’t matter whether I’m driving on city roads or the highway.
 If I’m driving at least 45 mph I’ll put the cruise on.
 I must say that I have been able see significant improvement with my gas use with this trick.

 Take Care of Your Car

 One thing I hate doing is going to get my oil changed.
-I always feel like the techs working give me grief when I’m there because I’m female.
-Even though it’s a task I hate I still make sure I do it because regular car maintenance is important not only for your the life of your car but also for keeping your gas costs down.
+I always feel like the techs working give me grief when I’m there because I’m a female.
+Even though it’s a task I hate I still make sure I do it because regular car maintenance is important not only for the life of your car but also for keeping your gas costs down.

 You want to make sure that you get your cars oil changed every 5,000 miles.
 You also want to make sure that you keep your tires inflated and that you change the air filter periodically.

 A dog may be man’s best friend, but I swear a drive-through is a mom’s best friend.
 Whether it was because Nick was a sick baby, had fallen asleep, or I just didn’t want to deal with the hassle of getting him in and out his car seat, I have never been as grateful for drive-throughs as I have since becoming a mom.
 Sadly though using the drive-through can cost you a lot of money in gas.

 When you can it’s far better to park the car and go in instead of using the drive-through.
 Also, if you get stuck at a long red light, or in stopped traffic, you’ll save on gas by putting your car in park.
 Just make sure that you’re paying attention to when traffic starts again.